 Chairman Charlotte J. Nash

 Charlotte has also been active in numerous civic, business, and service organizations in the community.
 She served on the Gwinnett Recreation Authority from 2005 until the end of 2010.
-By virtue of her position as Commission Chairman, she serves as a member of the Atlanta Regional Commission Board and the Metropolitan North Georgia Water Planning District Board.
-She also serves on the Georgia Regional Transportation Authority as an appointee of the Governor and recently completed a term as the 2015-2016 President of ACCG, Georgia’s county government association.
+By virtue of her position as Commission Chairman, she serves as a member of the Atlanta Regional Commission Board and the Metropolitan North Georgia Water Planning District Board, which she currently chairs.
+She serves on the Board of Managers for ACCG, Georgia’s county government association, having led the organization as President in 2015-2016.
+Charlotte was recently appointed by the Speaker of the Georgia House of Representatives to the board of the ATL (Atlanta Transit Link), the new regional transit authority.

-The Atlanta Business Chronicle named her one of the 100 Most Influential Atlantans in 2011 through 2016.
+The Atlanta Business Chronicle named her one of the 100 Most Influential Atlantans annually beginning in 2011.
 In addition, Georgia Trend has included her as one of the 100 Most Influential Georgians annually since 2013.